Timer/jocse-paper/paper.md

 # Methodology
 ## Processors
+TODO: explain how OpenMP was applicable to the problem at hand at a high level and introspect the program layout.
+TODO: explain why MPI was not used
+TODO: explain how processors were tested

 ## Nodes
+TODO: explain how OpenMP not applicable
+TODO: explain how MPI is applicable
+TODO: explain how nodes were tested

 # Results and Discussion
 ## Processors
+TODO: results of processor scaling

 ## Nodes
+TODO: results of node scaling

 # Conclusion
+TODO: reflect on the experience including such things as project organization, challenges, and solutions as well as the impact of the project on the students’ education and career outlook

 # Acknowledgments
 This research is part of the Blue Waters sustained-petascale computing project, which is supported by the National Science Foundation (awards OCI-0725070 and ACI-1238993) and the state of Illinois.
 Blue Waters is a joint effort of the University of Illinois at Urbana-Champaign and its National Center for Supercomputing Applications.